Amukelani5587/alx-system_engineering-devops/0x19-postmortem/README.md

 #### Summary

-On mAY 12th, 2023 at midnight the server access went down resulting in 504 error for anyone trying to access a website.
+On June 4th, 2024 at midnight the server access went down resulting in 504 error for anyone trying to access a website.
 Background on the server being based on a LAMP stack.

 #### Timeline